arielgee/Sage-Like/.misc/tasks.md

 * Toggle sidebar open/close browserAction; Bug workaround using *Connection-based messaging* mecanizem. (https://bugzilla.mozilla.org/show_bug.cgi?id=1438465)
 * In manifest.json add ' (Ctrl+Shift+F2)' to browser_action/default_title when it works     => NO. If user change suggested_key it will not match.
 * parseInt() is faster the Number()
+* Button 'Subscribe Feeds to Sage-Like'. pageAction for feed descovery instead of toolbar button. also automatic background feed descovery for each page loaded (heavy)
+* at http://feeds.tomercohen.com/tomercohen the page feeds is empty
+* page Popup text direction match page text direction   => NO
+* replace 'browser.tabs.query({ currentWindow: true' with 'browser.tabs.getCurrent()' => return undefined if not in browser tab context
 ---

 ## Next

-* page action for feed descovery instead of toolbar button. also automatic background feed descovery for each page loaded (heavy)
+* add preference for background feed descovery for web pages visible via pageAction/pagePopup
+* in descovery look for links <a> with the name feed or syndication or syndicate - need to remove duplicates becouse <a>'s href are same?
 * ? change *One-off messages* with *Connection-based messaging*
 * convert: "" + num is faster then num.toString()
-* in descovery look for links <a> with the name feed or syndication or syndicate
 * create initilization(); functions in all js files
-* page Popup text direction match page text direction
-* replace 'browser.tabs.query({ currentWindow: true' with 'browser.tabs.getCurrent()'
 * in descovery view if domain name is empty use doc title (ex; file:///C:/Users/arielg/Desktop/Example.htm). also add title to view UI
+* descoveryView.runDiscoverFeeds() & PageData()
+  * use messaging between descoveryView and content.js instead of class PageData() to get document data.
   * in descovery view in runDiscoverFeeds() use pageData.getCurrent() instead of pageData.get(); issue with message phrasing for setNoFeedsMsg()
-* use messaging between descoveryView and content.js instead of class PageData() to get document data.
 * common.js is getting very large. (expeselly when included in manifest's content_scripts). need to split it and include when needed.
 * in syndication.discoverWebSiteFeeds use document instead of domParser
-* at http://feeds.tomercohen.com/tomercohen the page feeds is empty
+* in message listeners the message id is sometimes 'id' and sometime 'message'. background.js, content.js CHANGE ALL TO 'id'
+* sort the feeds in the descoveryView like its done in the pagePopup.js createFeedList()  (feeds.sort) => problematic may interfere with user actions
+* try to resolve the setTimeout(420) in pageData.js
 * re-desigh all popups as slide-down panels (?)

 ### Waiting for Mozilla to fix Bug 1398833/1438465: https://bugzilla.mozilla.org/show_bug.cgi?id=1438465